-Molano investigated after hitting opponent twice
+Molano disqualified after hitting opponent twice

-Juan Sebastian Molano hits opponent twice in Criterium du Dauphine
+Juan Sebastian Molano disqualified after hitting opponent twice in Criterium du Dauphine

 Last updated on .From the section Cycling

-Colombia's Juan Sebastian Molano is under investigation after appearing to hit an opponent twice during stage six of the Criterium de Dauphine.
+Colombia's Juan Sebastian Molano has been disqualified from the Criterium de Dauphine after hitting an opponent twice during stage six.

 The UAE-Team Emirates rider was seen arguing with France's Hugo Page in the closing stages before shaking his bike and striking him on the helmet.

-Molano, 27, afterwards raced to Page's team bus to remonstrate further before striking him on the head again.
+Molano, 27, then raced to Page's team bus to remonstrate further before striking him on the head again.

 France's Valentin Ferron won the stage for Total Energies from a breakaway.

-Page, 20, of the Intermarche-Wanty Gobert team did not respond physically in both instances.
+Page, 20, of the Intermarche-Wanty Gobert team, did not respond physically in either instance.

+Molano has been pulled from a race by his team before, after posting "unusual physiological results" during the 2019 Giro d'Italia.

+UAE-Team Emirates have won the Tour de France for the past two seasons through Slovenia's Tadej Pogacar.

-The eight-day race is a high-profile event used a warm-up for the Tour de France, which starts in Copenhagen on 1 July.
+The eight-day Dauphine is a high-profile event used a warm-up for the Tour, which starts in Copenhagen on 1 July.

 There has already been drama after overall leader Wout van Aert of Jumbo-Visma was beaten to the line on stage three by France's David Gaudu of Groupama-FDJ after the Belgian celebrated too early.